 Did you miss a computer class?
 Or were you on the wait list and we unfortunately didn't have space for you to attend?
 Or do you want a digital copy of the handout?
 View and download the files of our class handouts on this page.

 Click red and white icon to the right of a class name and description to download the handout.
-Certain classes use extra files, which you can download by clicking on the text links in each description below.
+Certain classes use extra files, some of which you can download by clicking on the text links in the descriptions below.
 The class handouts may be slightly inaccurate depending on where you save the additional files on your computer.
 Some handouts are designed for lecture-discussion and may be harder to understand without the instructor presenting them.
 Many of the handouts use red text to indicate new or changed features as compared to older versions of that website or software.

 To jump to a section click one of the links below (organized A-Z):